Chinese martial arts have many methods for training and skill development.

 The Eagle Claw system, is a well rounded system incorporating self defence/fighting skills at all ranges: close, medium and long; low, middle and high, hand striking – both with the fist and open hand, kicking, throwing, seizing or grabbing.

 Taught progressively through forms or routines, which develop different body skill sets as they get higher and more complex.
 Forms or routines are a library or catalogue of individual techniques, which must then be understood through use of application.

 The eagle claw system is taught in a systematic and progressive way, once the sequence or form is learned, it is then broken down into individual techniques which are then in turn broken down into applications.

 At the heart of the eagle claw system is the trinity or heart forms of the system.
 These are:

 Hun Kune Sup Loh – The Ten Roads of Eagle Claw

 Lin Kune Ng Sup Loh – 50 rows connecting or linking fist

 Yat Ling Bhat Cum La Sau – 108 two man partner form

-It is not until a student has fully learned these three forms and understands how they link together in design and application that the student can call themself a true eagle claw practioner.
+It is not until a student has fully learned these three forms and understood how they link together in design and application, that the student can call himself a true eagle claw practitioner.